REGISTRATION - Now Opened!

 Your tax-deductible sponsorship will help defray the considerable costs of providing this conference to our future health workforce.
 This includes venue expenses, materials, personnel, transportation, food, water, and a backpack of free resources.

 Download our sponsor application form to get started today!

-WHAT TO EXPECT: Please download the map above for parking directions on the Allied Health Campus off of Monroe.
-Presenter and Exhibitor check in will be in the front of "A" building.
+WHAT TO EXPECT: Directions and parking information to the CSUSB School of Education will be sent to all presenters at least 2 weeks prior to the conference.
+Presenter check in will be highlighted on the map.
 We will be providing you a delicious bag lunch during the exhibitor fair (11:30 am - 12:30 am).
-Please feel free to attend the closing general session at the event center at 1:45 PM with motivational speaker, Mr. Barry Knight.
+Please feel free to attend the closing general session at the event center at 1:45 PM.

 WHO: Do you love what you do?
 Can you share your passion with youth and demonstrate an aspect of your career through photos, videos, or an activity?
 We are looking for dynamic health care professionals serving in the Inland Empire who can share their health career in an exciting and interactive way.